We’re here to offer support, companionship and advice for older members of the LGBTQ community (50+).

 Find out more about HIV and ageing via the LOVE Project website

-HIV Counselling
+HIV Support Counselling

 LGBTQ+ Counselling and Support

-Unfortunately, this service is not suitable for:
+This service is not suitable for:

 - People who use violence

-- People with unmanaged or unsupported mental illness or substance use
+- People with unmanaged mental illness

 Substance Support Counselling